speakeasy-api/speakeasy/README.md

 ## What is Speakeasy ?

 [Speakeasy](https://www.speakeasyapi.dev/) gives your users the DevEx that makes API integrations easy.
-Don’t put the burden of integration on your users.
+Don't put the burden of integration on your users.
 Take your APIs to market with best in class sdks and a complete self-service experience from shipping great sdks to managing keys, logs and more.

 ## What is the Speakeasy CLI ?

 This CLI is a tool for interacting with the [Speakeasy](https://docs.speakeasyapi.dev/docs/speakeasy-cli/) platform - the CLI brings the functionality of Speakeasy into your development workflow.
 It can be run locally or in your CI/CD pipeline to validate your API specs, generate SDKs and more.

 Current functions of the CLI include:

-* Generating idiomatic client SDKs from OpenAPI3.X specs:
+* Generating idiomatic client SDKs from OpenAPI 3.X specs:
-  * Live: Go, Python3, Typescript(Node), Java
+  * Live: Go, Python3, Typescript(Node), Java, PHP, Ruby, Terraform
-  * Coming soon: Terraform, Rust, Ruby, C# and more languages on upon request!
+  * Coming soon: Rust, C#, Swift and more languages upon request!
-* Validating the correctness of OpenAPI3 specs.
+* Validating the correctness of OpenAPI 3.X specs.
 The CLI has a built in command to validate your spec and post helpful error messages.
+* Merging OpenAPI 3.X specs.
+The CLI can merge multiple OpenAPI 3.X specs into a single spec.
 * Authenticating with the platform and managing API keys.
+* Using the Speakeasy API to manage your integration.

 ## Design Choices

-All the SDKs we generate are designed to be as idiomatic to the language they are generated for as possible while being similar enough to each other to allow some familiarity between them, but also to allow for an efficient generation engine that is capabale of supporting many languages.
+All the SDKs we generate are designed to be as idiomatic to the language they are generated for as possible while being similar enough to each other to allow some familiarity between them, but also to allow for an efficient generation engine that is capable of supporting many languages.
 Some of the design decisions we made are listed below:

-* Each of the SDKs generally implement a base SDK class that contains the methods for each of the API endpoints defined in a spec.
+* Each of the SDKs generally implement a base SDK class that contains the methods for each of the API endpoints defined in the OpenAPI document.
-* Where possible we generate fully typed models from the OpenAPI document and seperate those models defined as components in the docs and those that are defined inline with operations.
+* Where possible we generate fully typed models from the OpenAPI document and separate those models defined as components in the docs and those that are defined inline with operations.
 * We use reflection metadata where possible to annotate types with the required metadata needed to determine how to serialize and deserialize them, based on the configuration in the OpenAPI document.
 * We generate full packages for each language that should be able to be published to a package registry with little additional work, to get them in your end-users hands as quickly as possible.
 If you're interested in having a managed pipeline to your package manager check out our Github action.

 Want to learn more about our methodology?
 Here is a [blog post](https://www.speakeasyapi.dev/post/client-sdks-as-a-service) to learn more about our generators as compared to the OSS options.
 If you're interested in having managed Github repos generated for your SDKs or enterprise support reach out to us [here](https://www.speakeasyapi.dev/request-access) or [come chat with us](https://calendly.com/d/drw-t98-rpq/simon-sagar-speakeasy).
 We'd love to help you build out API dev ex.